MPFEConsultancy/mpfeconsultancy.github.io/about/index.md

-MPFE Consultancy Ltd  provide DevOps, Cloud and Infrastructure services with a particular focus on businesses that are leveraging a Microsoft technology stack such as applications deployed on Windows Server, Containers and .NET.
+MPFE Consultancy Ltd  provide DevOps, Cloud and Infrastructure services with a particular focus on businesses that are leveraging a Microsoft technology stack such as applications deployed on Windows Server, Containers or .NET.

 ## DevOps